vikingdata/articles/programming/java/java_misc.md

 <a name=<misc>Misc</a>
 -----

+* To run java commands in a shell : jshell
 * Invalid variables start with number.
 Can start with a letter (A-Z or a-z), underscore (_), or dollar sign ($).
 * int myMethod( ) { }
   * int is the return type.